 In Chautauqua, Cattaraugus and Allegany (CCA) Counties: firstname.lastname@example.org

-In Genesee, Livingston, Orleans and Wyoming (GLOW): email@example.com
+In Genesee, Livingston, Orleans and Wyoming (GOW): email@example.com